-6.3 Leasehold Rent Review Clauses Check any rent review clauses upon receipt of the lease to ensure that they are reasonable and acceptable to a mortgage lender during the full term of the mortgage.
-Where there are complicated calculations you should run the calculation for any rent reviews during the following 50 years and report the likely increases to the client and, if they appear to be outside of the norm, report to the lender.
-Any onerous term should be reported to the client and the Lender with an explanation as to what this will mean to them.
-On new build leases any escalating ground rents outside of the norm should be negotiated with reference to the current lending policy adopted by major lenders such as Nationwide.
-Eg minimum term of 125 years for a flat and 250 for a house, no newbuild leasehold houses where there are no shared amenities and rent reviews must be reasonable and not cause the rent to be above the Housing Act 1988 level eg £250 for outside London and £1,000 within London, during the mortgage term.
-7. Fraud Avoidance General Implement the CA Cyber Protocol.
-7. Fraud Avoidance Seller ID Fraud Identify any property which is high risk and apply enhanced due diligence to establish that the known information about the owner corresponds with the person with whom you are dealing .
-High risk property would include:- Vacant or tenanted High value Un-mortgaged Where the seller does not occupy The seller is a sole owner The seller has owned it for some time 7.
+7.2 Estate Rentcharges Exclusion of remedies Ensure that the drafting of rentcharges excludes the remedies to enter or lease the property to recover arrears whether demanded or not.
+Direct the rentcharge owner, or those drafting a new rentcharge, to the government's announcement in 2017 and ensure that any new rentcharge excludes s.121 and does not expressly grant additional rights which would subsist after s.121 is repealed.
+Where possible include the right of the property owner to be consulted on major expenditure and a requirement for administration fees to be reasonable as proposed by the government announcement.
+8. Fraud Avoidance General Implement the CA Cyber Protocol 8.
+Fraud Avoidance Seller ID Fraud Identify any property which is high-risk and apply enhanced due diligence to establish that the known information about the owner corresponds with the person with whom you are dealing .
+High-risk property would include: Vacant or tenanted Unmortgaged Where the seller does not occupy The seller is a sole owner The seller has owned it for some time 8.
 Fraud Avoidance Protecting the sale proceeds Verify the account to which the proceeds of sale will be sent whether that is to a seller's conveyancer or the seller's personal bank account.